Yogesh-GIT99/go/structs/lesson_6/Readme.md

-# Using contructor function for validation
+# Structs, Packages and exports